 Can you hold yourself accountable to get in daily workouts simply because you thrive on a goal or do you need a partner?
 If you need a buddy then it’s time to recruit a great friend for the journey or find a local club to join a few times a week.

-A great chat with friends this weekend reminded me how easy it is to get sucked in to the idea of a race, when the reality is it doesn’t fit our lifestyle.
+A great chat with friends this weekend reminded me how easy it is to get sucked into the idea of a race when the reality is it doesn’t fit our lifestyle.

 Are you taking extra classes to finish an MBA?
 Focused on enjoying tons of time skiing this winter?
 Figure out if it’s really the right time for a big race goal.